nicedreams/rsyncsnap/README.md

             --exclude /root/rsyncsnap.exclude \
             --logfile /var/log/rsyncsnap.log \
             --email user@domain \
       --chmod 750 \
       --syslog

   <include_file>  Full path and filename of rsyncsnap.include file
   <destination>   Where to store backups: /mnt/backups/rsyncsnap
   <snapshots>     Amount of snapshots to keep: 30

-  Caution:        If snapshot amount is set to 1 then all snapshots will be removed.
+  CAUTION:        If snapshot amount is set to 1, all snapshots will be removed.

+  REMOTE NOTICE:  - Syncing to remote server will NOT auto delete snapshots from
+                    remote server.
+You must keep track and remove manually.
+                  - Script will preserve hard-links to remote system.
+                  - Recommended to use ssh key authentication for cron jobs.

 OPTIONS:
   -e | --exclude  Path and filename of exclude file: /home/user/rsyncsnap.exclude